JJfww/21Glasses-Digital-Asset-Tool/privacy.md

 **Last updated:** March 22, 2026

 ## Summary
-21 Glasses Digital Listing Draft Tool is a private, seller-only tool used to create and update **draft** listings for my own shop.
+21 Glasses Digital Asset Draft Tool is a private, seller-only tool used to create and update **draft** listings for my own shop.
 It is not offered to the public.

 ## Information the tool uses
 The tool uses and/or transmits only what is needed to create and update listing drafts, such as: